pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 ```

-The name of the subnet.
+The name of the virtual network.
+Changing this forces a
+new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/network/virtualNetwork.ts#L50">property resourceGroupName</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/network/virtualNetwork.ts#L52">property resourceGroupName</a>
 </h3>

 ```typescript